 University of Michigan – Ann Arbor, MI

 This state-sponsored school has over 28,000 undergraduates.
 For those interested in music, the opportunities are almost endless.
 The School of Music, Theatre, and Dance has all the majors you would expect from a school, such as Composition, Conducting, and your normal list of brass, woodwind, and percussion studios.
 It also includes majors in Organ and Musicology, which are not so common.
 If a music major isn’t your thing, don’t worry!
 There are many student organizations that also revolve around music that are available to all students.
 If you want to emulate the movie Pitch Perfect, for example, there are several a cappella groups that take students from all majors and experience levels.

 Indiana University – Bloomington, IN

 This large public university hosts over 36,000 undergraduates.
 Almost more impressive, the Jacobs School of Music claims 1,600 of these as music students (music programs are rarely that large).
 The school has four large performance spaces, with the largest being the Musical Arts Center.
-This stage and auditorium has frequently been compared to the Metropolitan Opera in New York City and seats over 1,400 people.
+This stage and auditorium have frequently been compared to the Metropolitan Opera in New York City and seats over 1,400 people.
 The Jacobs School has more than 170 full-time faculty to instruct its students, keeping the music students to a less than 10:1 ratio with their instructors.
 The opportunities for music lovers are pretty much endless.
 There are 41 ensembles for interested students, including several that are specifically campus-wide.
 If you are someone who is performance shy but loves to listen, there are over 1,100 performances a year to choose from.
 You really get your pick of the litter at this university!